bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_3/tutorial_3.md

 Feel free to experiment.
 You can add little circles at the ends, for example to make something that looks vaguely like leaves.
 There’s no specific right answer we’re looking for on this one.

-***
+* * *

 ## Getting Credit for Your Work
-If you're in class, make sure to submit the Google Form with the secret word and your group number; you don't need to submit a `rkt` file.
+If you're in class make sure to check-in with your PM with your name and NetID.
+You don't need to submit a `rkt` file.
+Your attendance will be posted on Canvas by around 5pm today.

 If you're submitting remotely, you MUST submit your completed tutorial to Canvas and it will be graded for completion.

+Before turning your assignment in, **run the file one last time** to make sure that it runs properly and doesn’t generate any exceptions, and all the tests pass.

+Then, make sure to read the [Autograder Guide](https://canvas.northwestern.edu/courses/178849/pages/whats-an-autograder) one last time.
+Not only is it a useful check of your work, but it will also tell you which file you should submit.

+> Note: For groups that may have a significant amount of programming experience, your PM may suggest trying out the <a target="blank" href="/assignments/adv-tutorial-3">Advanced Tutorial 3</a>